Regional Overview

 Lessons for Other Mountain West States

-• Attach to broader reform: Standalone encryption bills failed three times; attaching to accountability legislation succeeded
+• Standalone encryption bills failed three times; attaching to broader accountability legislation is what finally worked.

-• Build bipartisan coalitions: Republican sponsor gained Democratic support by framing as government accountability
+• A Republican sponsor gained Democratic support by framing the measure as government accountability rather than a press issue.

-• Include enforcement: Colorado's law lacks teeth; future legislation should include penalties for non-compliance
+• Colorado's law lacks teeth, so future legislation should include penalties for non-compliance.

-• Engage broadcasters: Colorado Broadcasters Association provided sustained lobbying support
+• The Colorado Broadcasters Association provided sustained lobbying support throughout the effort.

 Boise: Regional Model for Transparency